-After a telemedicine consultation, patients can then attend the clinic, and undergo treatment in one visit.
-For those with enlarged hand veins, a duplex ultrasound scan is not required.
+After a telemedicine consultation, some patients can then attend the clinic, and undergo treatment in one visit.
 For those with leg spider veins, the need for a duplex scan will have been discussed and a decision can be made prior to attending the clinic.
 For every other leg vein problem, a scan will be required.

 The advantages of an initial telephone appointment prior to an in-person meeting is that it saves time and the cost of travelling.
 If after a telephone consultation, a patient does not wish to take the matter further, a report will be provided.
 If after a telephone consultation the patient wishes to proceed with treatment, the appointment can be expedited.